 Coin Rarities & Related Topics: News and Analysis regarding scarce coins, coin markets, and the coin collecting community #190

-From Nov 1st to 3rd, Heritage will conduct a coin auction in New York City, about two weeks before the epic sale of many items from the Eric Newman Collection.
+From Nov.
+1-3, Heritage will conduct a coin auction in New York City, about two weeks before the epic sale of many items from the Eric Newman Collection.
 This early November auction is much different from the mid-November auction of Newman’s coins.
 This earlier event features a variety of items from a multitude of consignors.
-By far, the most interesting and historically important consignment is the Geyer Family Collection of World War II era U.S. Mint Error Coins.
+By far, the most interesting and historically important consignment is the Geyer Family Collection of World War II-Era U.S. Mint Error Coins.

 The Geyer Family Collection features error coins relating to the denominations of U.S. coinage that were minted while the U.S. was involved in the second World War, from 1941 to 1945: Lincoln Cents, Jefferson Nickels, Mercury Dimes, Washington Quarters and Walking Liberty Half Dollars.
 As it is not practical to discuss all the items in this consignment of the Geyer Collection, I am focusing on a selection of Lincoln Cent Errors and Walking Liberty Half Dollar (‘Walker’) errors, as these are the most important items in the Geyer Family Collection.

 Saul Teichman agrees, the Geyer Collection “dime and quarter error coins are nice but not as impressive as the half dollars or the cents.”
 In addition to being a coin collector for around half a century, Saul Teichman is a leading researcher of U.S. Mint Error Coins and especially of U.S. patterns.

 Fred Weinberg asserts that the Geyer Collection features “the largest group of major Mint Error Walking Liberty Half Dollars to be offered anywhere at one time.”
 Weinberg is the foremost expert in U.S. Mint Error Coins.